 Mouna, the Al Quds Press agency journalist arrested yesterday, was already arrested several times by the Israeli military in recent years and, according to the MADA, was questioned about his journalism and about his alleged political activities, which he denied.

-Palestine is ranked 134th out of 180 countries in RSF's 2018 World Press Freedom Index.
+Israel is ranked 87th out of 180 countries in RSF's 2018 World Press Freedom Index.